Physical focus: Overcoming lack of exercise-friendly infrastructure

-In a new study published in the American Journal of Health Promotion, a team of researchers led by Selina Stasi, DrPH, instructional assistant professor in the Health Promotion and Community Health Sciences Department at the Texas A&M School of Public Health, reviewed efforts to improve physical activity access in low-income and diverse communities to see how successful those attempts were and to what degree members of the community and other parties were brought together in those efforts.
+In a study awarded the 2019 Article of the Year by the American Journal of Health Promotion, a team of researchers led by Selina Stasi, DrPH, instructional assistant professor in the Health Promotion and Community Health Sciences Department at the Texas A&M School of Public Health, reviewed efforts to improve physical activity access in low-income and diverse communities to see how successful those attempts were and to what degree members of the community and other parties were brought together in those efforts.
 Through this review, the researchers aimed to reveal common practices that could inform future efforts and improve their chances of success.

 Stasi and colleagues examined studies from four literature databases, with an eye toward papers that dealt with access to physical activity opportunities and related interventions that were set in low-income or ethnically diverse communities and had outcomes related to increased physical activity among residents.
 After reviewing articles identified through keyword searches and excluding studies that did not meet the team’s requirements, the researchers obtained 14 publications.